akhodakivskiy/akhodakivskiy.github.io/_posts/2012-12-11-private-implementation-forward-declaration.markdown

   framentation further decreasing performance.
 - There is additional pointer indirection every time Private Implementation member or method is accessed.

+Private Implementation alone is an extended topic.
+The solution in this article has many flaws, but it's probably the simplest implementation possible that gives more or less clear idea of the concept.
+Proper solution that is at the same time correct, consice, and elegant probably just doesn't exist.
+There is [Loki Pimpl][loki] class that's takes care of all the edge cases.
+It's really a matter of taste and preference.
+Use the correct but complex code or the simple but flawed in some way?
+Use Private Implementation or not to use it at all?

 #### Conclusion

 Forward Declaration and Private Implementation can significantly reduce header dependencies within a C++ project,